 Annual Sewer Improvements.
 Each year, Greenville Utilities funds the annual sewer improvements specifically aimed at reducing inflow and infiltration or replacing infrastructure that is near failure.
-This year, the improvements included lining several mains along Crown Point Road and Granville Drive in the Lynndale neighborhood, which were showing signs of failure.
+This year, the improvements included lining several mains on Moseley Drive and Kristin Drive.

 Forlines Pump Station Improvements.
 This project includes upgrades to the Forlines Pump Station to accommodate growth in this service area of the GUC system.
 Project will include the installation of a new force main to increase capacity at the station to facilitate permitting future development.
-This project is currently in the preliminary design phase.
+This project is currently in the final design phase.

 Greene Street Pump Station.
-This project includes the final design and construction of a new duplex pump station and force main to intercept and relocate flow out of a portion of the existing

-North Tar River Outfall.
+This project includes the design and construction of a new duplex pump station and force main to intercept and relocate flow out of a portion of the existing North Tar River Outfall.
 This project will eliminate a segment of the outfall located within the Tar River Floodway that contributes a significant amount of Infiltration and Inflow to our WWTP.
 Preliminary design is complete for this project and the next steps will be final design and construction.

 WWTP Clarifier Improvements.
+GUC's

-GUC's secondary treatment capacity has been reduced due to failure of clarifier #1 located on the North Plant side of the WWTP.
+secondary treatment capacity has been reduced due to failure of clarifier #1 located on the North Plant side of the WWTP.
 The proposed project will include the construction of two new 125-foot diameter secondary clarifiers at the South Plant to restore existing capacity.